Azure/azure-osconfig/docs/architecture.md

 The GitOps DC file by default is named `osconfig_desired.json` and is located in the root of the repository at `/etc/osconfig/gitops/osconfig_desired.json`.

-The GitOps DC file is written in MIM JSON format.
+The GitOps DC file is written in JSON and follows the [MIM schema](../src/modules/schema/mim.schema.json).

 The Git clone is automatically deleted when the GitOps Watcher terminates.
 While active, the cloned DC file is protected for root user access only.